A lot of big corporations avoid paying tax, despite being able to afford it.

 “The most profound and harmful effect of this ruling will be on investment and job creation in Europe”

-In other words – if you do this, we’ll move our base of operations out of Ireland and Europe altogether and set up in another country who’s willing to keep giving us ridiculous tax breaks.
+In other words – if you do this, we’ll move our base of operations out of Ireland and Europe altogether and set up in another country that’s willing to keep giving us ridiculous tax breaks.

 It’s a threat – and not a particularly veiled one.